kubeshop/botkube-docs/content/_index.md

   <a href="/"><img src="/images/botkube-title.jpg" width="486px" style="margin: auto;"></a>
   </div>
   <p style="font-size:16px;font-weight:400;margin-top:0.5rem;">
-  BotKube can be integrated with multiple messaging platforms like - Slack, Mattermost to help you monitor your Kubernetes cluster, debug critical deployments and gives recommendations for standard practices by running checks on the Kubernetes resources.
+  BotKube can be integrated with multiple messaging platforms like - Slack, Mattermost to help you monitor your Kubernetes cluster(s), debug critical deployments and gives recommendations for standard practices by running checks on the Kubernetes resources.
   </p>
   <div>
     <img class="centerimage" src="/images/botkube_multicluster.png" style="margin: auto;">